jchartrand/CWRC-Git/README.md

 Who would use this?

-Anyone wanting to use the CWRC-Writer to author XML documents and add RDF annotations, and save those documents to GitHub.
+Anyone wanting to use the CWRC-Writer to author XML documents with RDF annotations, and save those documents to GitHub.

 ### License